 Operational Efficiency

-Manual record-keeping is eliminated.
+Manual record-keeping is substantially reduced

 Data-Driven Decisions